 Have Earnings And Dividends Been Growing?

-Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-In the last 10 years, Ames National has lifted its dividend by approximately 7.6% a year on average.
+The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
+Ames National has delivered an average of 6.1% per year annual increase in its dividend, based on the past 10 years of dividend payments.
 We're glad to see dividends rising alongside earnings over a number of years, which may be a sign the company intends to share the growth with shareholders.

-Want to learn more about Ames National?
-Here's a visualisation of its historical rate of revenue and earnings growth.
+Keen to explore more data on Ames National's financial performance?
+Check out our visualisation of its historical revenue and earnings growth.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.